Ryan, by Jessica Sandle, Mod 5, 2007

 Academic Expectations:

 Post at least twice a week to the class blog.
 Care about the quality as well as quantity of your creative work, help and collaborate with others in the class, communicate openly with me….
 Do your best.
-Your portfolio posted to Fotothing will be the tangible evidence of your progress in the medium but your overall contributions will play a role in determining your grade as well.
+Your portfolio posted to the class blog will be the tangible evidence of your progress in the medium but your overall contributions will play a role in determining your grade as well.
 Don't wait until near the end, then run around and try to get your work done in a rush... that's like skipping class all semester.
-Go shooting each week, post each week, let me track your progress on your fotothing.com portfolio.
+Go shooting each week, post each week, let me track your progress.
 You may keep working on earlier assignments until the end.
 You may replace earlier work with newer work you like better.
-Your final grade is based on "The Big Picture", that is, how well you have tried to understand the assignment and worked to create pieces reflecting the spirit of the task at hand, your progress in the medium, your contributions through posting comments on other's work on the class blog as well as on fotothing, Effort counts!
+Your final grade is based on "The Big Picture", that is, how well you have tried to understand the assignment and worked to create pieces reflecting the spirit of the task at hand, your progress in the medium, your contributions through posting comments on other's work on the class blog.
+Effort counts!

 Syllabi | Home | Contact | Albertus |